Nirvana. Paradise. Shangri-La.

 So, if a business wants to optimize its payments to suppliers, it needs to find ways to increase the percentage of invoices that it processes straight-through, without human operator intervention.

 Accounts payable robots (or “bots”) log into an e-mail box, FTP site or online supplier portal to retrieve invoices for processing.
-Suppliers also can use an online portal built into the IPS Productivity Wrx℠ platform to submit invoices electronically or to “flip” purchase orders (POs) into electronic invoices.
-The result is that all payables processes are centralized onto a single platform.
+Suppliers also can use an online portal built into an invoice processing platform to submit invoices electronically or to “flip” purchase orders (POs) into electronic invoices.
+The result is that all accounts payables processes are centralized onto a single platform.

-IPS Productivity Wrx℠ uses optical character recognition (OCR), e-mail invoice extraction, robotic process automation (RPA), machine learning (MA) and proprietary technology to extract and verify data from each invoice according to pre-defined business rules.
+AP automation software uses optical character recognition (OCR), e-mail invoice extraction, robotic process automation (RPA), machine learning (MA) and proprietary technology to extract and verify data from each invoice according to pre-defined business rules.
 Invoice data is guaranteed 99.95% accurate and then matched against a PO.
-Matched invoices are seamlessly uploaded to any ERP application, including SAP, Oracle, PeopleSoft and Infor.
-IPS Productivity Wrx℠ also integrates with supplier billing systems to deliver detailed remittance data.
+Matched invoices are seamlessly uploaded to any ERP application, including SAP, Oracle, PeopleSoft, NetSuite, Sage, and Infor.
+The best AP automation solutions also integrate with supplier billing systems to deliver detailed remittance data.

 Unmatched invoices, or those without a PO, are digitally routed for approval based on configurable business rules.
-If any data required for approval is missing from an invoice (such as a PO number), IPS Productivity Wrx℠ sends an e-mail to the supplier’s billing department.
+If any data required for approval is missing from an invoice (such as a PO number), an AP automation solution sends an e-mail to the supplier’s billing department.
 The supplier then clicks a link, inputs the required information and re-submits the invoice.
 The data input by the supplier is validated in real-time, eliminating the possibility of back-and-forth e-mails.

 The result is less friction across the accounts payable lifecycle – including payments to suppliers.

-If your business wants to optimize its payments to suppliers, start by optimizing the way you process invoices – regardless of whether they arrive via paper, e-mail, FTP upload or supplier portal.
+If your business wants to optimize its payments to suppliers, start by automating invoice processing.